 [action 1]

-Assisting living facilities are considered a patient’s place of residence, or their home.
-In an assisted living facility, the home health team can visit you regularly.
+If you need medical services in an assisted living facility or senior living community, the home health team can come to you.
 Depending on your needs and doctor’s orders, you may receive skilled nursing care, physical therapy, occupational therapy, speech therapy and social worker services.
-With the education and monitoring you’ll have, you may be able to avoid unnecessary trips to the hospital.
+With regular visits, education, and monitoring, home health care may help prevent hospital visits and support a safe stay in senior living.
+3

 Residents are sometimes happier when home health care is involved.
-This is, in part, because the home health agency and assisted living work together to provide the best possible care.
+This is, in part, because the home health agency and senior living community work together to provide the best possible care.
 If you have an emergency after-hours, home health is there 24 hours a day, including nights and weekends.
-If you need to go to the hospital or a skilled nursing facility, the home health agency helps make the transition back into assisted living smooth.
+If you need to go to the hospital or a skilled nursing facility, the home health agency helps make the transition back into senior living smooth.

 Where Home Health Care Is Not Available